truongpt/warm_up/README.md

 - [ ] dynamic programming

 ## problem solve
 > practice over and over, the god doesn't give us the shortcut ^^.
+But it really is FUN.

 - SPOJ
   - [x] https://www.spoj.com/problems/PRIME1/ <- 2020/03/04